ainsaweb/node-restserver-express/README.md

 # node-restserver-express

 > This is a very simple application (Start of an application) which allows you to make request to a express server, you can make GET,POST,PUT,DELETE requests.
-This application was created because I know it helps to some people to understain real quick
+This application was created because I hope this code will help you accomplish your needs and to understain real quick

 ## Quick Start